viv-dev/learn-lean/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO:

+For the scenario:

+- [ ] create datamodel for scenario
+- [ ] create multi-user session
+- [ ] manage difference between 'player' and 'observer'
+- [ ] create logic for different scenario types (1-5)